What dynamic pricing actually requires — and why static rate cards fail

 A strong cash flow score partially offsets a weaker bureau score

 Cash flow score 85+: −10bps · 75–84: 0bps · 65–74: +10bps · <65: +20bps.
-A borrower whose cash flow score (from the Bank Statement Analyst AI) is materially stronger than their CIBIL score suggests receives a partial rate benefit — the gap between bureau score and cash flow score is an indicator that the bureau score may understate credit quality.
+A borrower whose cash flow score (from the Bank Statement Analyst AI) is materially stronger than their FICO score suggests receives a partial rate benefit — the gap between bureau score and cash flow score is an indicator that the bureau score may understate credit quality.

 Improving income trajectory reduces the rate; declining increases it